 It’s a relaxed program that works for everybody.
 Participation is simple.

 2) Read, learn, and play - and track your reading and activities.
-Check the Library Calendar for Take-&-Make craft kits and other library programs!
+Check the Library Calendar for fun library programs!

-3) Complete the summer challenge online or on paper and show that you completed your challenge to be eligible for prizes.
+3) Keep your reading log online or on paper and show that you completed your challenge to be eligible for prizes.

 Step 1 - Choose your summer challenge!

-Pick up a paper log at your local library starting June 14, OR sign up for an online account on the Library's Beanstack site (more about Beanstack to the right).
+Pick up a paper reading log at your local library starting June 3, OR sign up for an online account on the Library's Beanstack site (more about Beanstack to the right).

 Step 2 - Read, learn, and play!

 Think and talk about what you're reading and doing.
+Make a speech!
 Sing a song, share a song, write a song.
 Write a story, write a poem, write a grocery list.
-Play with your family and friends, play with sounds and words and stories.
+Play with sounds and words and stories.
 Celebrate life together.

-Track your reading and activities either in Beanstack or on the paper log to complete your challenge.
+Track your reading and activities either in the Beanstack app or on the paper reading log to complete your challenge.

 Step 3 - Children and teens - claim your prize!

-When kids or teens complete their challenge, they can pick up a small prize at their local library, while supplies last.
-Visit your library by August 13 to claim your prize - turn in your paper log or tell staff you completed the challenge in Beanstack.
+Visit your library to claim your prize.
+Turn in your paper log or tell staff you completed the challenge in Beanstack.
 At the Eureka Library, visit the desk in the children's room to claim your prize.